Visiting Sebring and Arcadia, Florida

 By VISIT FLORIDA staff

-The rural town of Arcadia, Florida is surrounded by ranches and has a rodeo three times a year.
+The rural town of Arcadia, Fla., is surrounded by ranches and has a rodeo three times a year.
 Neighboring Sebring has a faster pace—courtesy of its international raceway.

 Once upon time in Arcadia, Florida, cattle ran free through the mid-section of the state.
 They were descendants of the longhorns brought aboard sailing ships to Florida's shores by early Spanish conquistadores.